beldenge/Zenith/zenith-genetic-algorithm/README.md

 1. RouletteSelector
    - Selects an individual based on the probability distribution of fitness values.
 This should always be used unless there is a very good reason not to.
 2. TournamentSelector
-   - Selects an individual based on a tournament style approach.
-Starting with the most fit individual, each one is given a configurable probability of being chosen, otherwise the selector moves on to the next gene.
+   - Selects an individual based on a tournament style approach on a subset of randomly chosen individuals.
+Starting with the most fit individual in the subset, each one is given a configurable probability of being chosen, otherwise the selector moves on to the next individual.
 3. RandomSelector
    - Selects an individual at random, ignoring the fitness values.
-Not particularly useful.
+Not particularly useful on its own, but it can be utilized by other selector methods.